wellst/chromebrew/README.md

   * Change ncurses to provide only ncurses, and provide ncursesw individually (#490)
   * Provide ncurses and ncursesw binaries
   * Provide openssl binaries
+  * Update perl to 5.24.1 ... (preparing to provide binaries)
   * Provide pkgconfig binaries
+  * (Preparing to provide binaries)
+  * Update ruby to 2.4.0 ... (preparing to provide binaries)
   * Update toolchains and provide binaries (#461)
   * Update zlibpkg to 1.2.11 and provide binaries

 License
 -------